-On city thoroughfares, construction crews will work between 8:30 a.m. and 4 p.m. and will maintain access to businesses.
-In residential areas, construction crews will work between 7 a.m. and 6 p.m., residents are notified in advance of the treatment and access to homes will be disrupted as little as possible.
+On city thoroughfares, construction crews will work between 8:30 a.m. and 4 p.m., and will maintain access to businesses.
+In residential areas, construction crews will work between 7 a.m. and 6 p.m.
+Residents are notified in advance of the treatment and access to their homes will be disrupted as little as possible.

 Types of Projects

 The Street Improvement Projects are an essential element of the city's street maintenance program designed to preserve a significant investment in our streets.
-The Street Improvement Projects include mill and overlay, Ultra-thin Bonded Asphalt Surface (UBAS) and various concrete repairs.
+This project includes mill and overlay, Ultra-thin Bonded Asphalt Surface (UBAS) and various concrete repairs.

 Mill and Overlay

 Chip Seal is used on residential streets to extend the life of aging streets until an overlay can be applied.
-Chip seal consist of spraying a mixture to seal cracks then spreading small chip rock, followed by rollers to embed it into the street surface.
+Chip seal consists of spraying a mixture to seal cracks, then spreading small chip rocks and then followed by rollers to embed them into the street surface.

 This process removes the top 5/8" of existing pavement from a street.
-Crews then apply UBAS, which prolongs the life of the pavement by sealing the pavement.
+Crews then apply the UBAS, which seals the pavement, and prolongs the life of the street.
 Curb and gutter, sidewalk, storm sewer and commercial driveway repairs are included as part of the project.
-Thoroughfare roads are treated approximately every 8 to 10 years.
+Thoroughfare roads are treated approximately every 8-10 years.